 SULLIVAN'S ISLAND, S.C.
 (WCIV) — Fort Sumter and Fort Moultrie National Historical Park will commemorate the 247th Anniversary of the Battle of Sullivan's Island with programs and weapon firing ...

-CHARLESTON, S.C.
-(WCIV) — Fort Sumter and Fort Moultrie National Park will commemorate the 248 Anniversary of the Battle of Sullivan’s Island with Carolina Day events.
-Carolina Day is observed ...
+SULLIVAN'S ISLAND, S.C.
+(WCIV) — Fort Sumter and Fort Moultrie National Historical Park will be commemorating the 249th anniversary of the Battle of Sullivan's Island this June, with special events ...

 Fort Sumter and Fort Moultrie National Historical Park will commemorate the 248th Anniversary of the Battle of Sullivan’s Island with programs and weapon firing demonstrations on Saturday, June 29 and ...